Casper: A Spirited Beginning: Production

+In May 1997, it was announced that Harvey Entertainment would be producing a direct-to-video film with Saban Entertainment and 20th Century Fox Home Entertainment.
+According to Jeff Montgomery, then Chairman of Harvey Entertainment, when Universal paid $750,000 to acquire the rights to a Casper film and any theatrical sequels they did not account for the direct-to-video market which at the time was dominated by pornography and low-budget action films.
+Mongomery had attempted to meet with Universal Pictures in 1996 to renegotiate for direct-to-video rights due to the success in the market with The Land Before Time series and Disney's Aladdin sequels, but the management consisting of Corporate Operations Chief Howard Weitzman and Executive Vice President Sandy Climan failed to deliver a worthwhile offer.

-While Universal Pictures planned their own sequel to the 1995 film Casper for a tentative 1999 release, Harvey Entertainment who owned the rights to the IP shopped the property around looking for other studios interested in producing projects based on the character.
+While Universal planned their own sequel to the 1995 film Casper for a tentative 1999 release, Harvey Entertainment, which owned the rights to the IP, shopped the property around looking for other studios interested in producing projects based on the character.
 After the merchandising portion of Universal's rights to Casper the Friendly Ghost expired in April 1996, Universal retained certain rights such as the in-development theatrical sequel and the animated television series The Spooktacular New Adventures of Casper while Harvey itself managed to secure the rights to produce direct-to-video productions off its characters and signed a production deal with Saban Entertainment.
 Harvey eventually set up production of a direct-to-video prequel film with 20th Century Fox Home Entertainment.
+Montogomery said that Fox and Saban were chosen as the partners on the project as they were the fastest to move out of any of their competetors, and their partnership in the Fox Kids Network which aired the The Spooktacular New Adventures of Casper which gave an incentive for cross-promotion.
+According to Haim Saban, a screening of the film for distribution reps from Walmart was met with a standing ovation.
 After finishing work on 3 Ninjas: High Noon at Mega Mountain, director Sean McNamara approached producer Mike Elliott about the directing job and after showing Elliott 3 Ninjas, McNamara was hired.
+The film was produced on a $10 million budget.

+Various insiders speculated that a Casper direct-to-video project could potential curtail development of Universal's theatrical sequel such as providing a more inexpensive counterpart already available to consumers or creating a product of poor quality that taints the brand.